-Time Complexity: O(n), as list traversal is needed.
+Time Complexity To Build A Stack Using Doubly Linked List: O(n), as list traversal is needed.

-So, in this article, we have tried to explain the most efficient approach to implement a stack in python, using a doubly-linked list.
+So, in this article, we have tried to explain the most efficient approach to implement a stack using doubly linked list in python.
 This is a must-do problem as it requires the basic concepts of the doubly linked list.
 If you want to solve more questions on Linked List, which are curated by our expert mentors at PrepBytes, you can follow this link Linked List.